WilhelmWillie/lavalab-react-workshop-f20/README.md

 Here's a quick overview of the many files in this project and what they are responsible for:

 * `App.js` like our last app, this is where we define the main App component.
 Our main App component will house a `<Router>`, which is part of the react-router-dom library.
 [React router](https://reactrouter.com/) is a React library that enables React apps to have routing.
 In this component, we define our "routes" so `localhost:3000/` shows a `Home` view component and `localhost:3000/inr`, `localhost:3000/gbp`, `localhost:3000/jpy`, `localhost:3000/usd` show a `Convert` view component.
-* `views/Home.js` a simple view component that doesn't take in props or use state.
-Simply renders the home menu with some links
-* `views/Convert.js` a more complex view component that has lots of state and hooks.
-We'll do a dive on this later.
 * `components/Error.js`, `components/Link.js` reusable components that are pretty simple, they don't have state and just consume props
 * `components/InputHeader.js`, slightly more complex application that takes in a few functions as props so we can tie state to an input textbox and call a function when the Convert button is clicked
 * `components/Results.js`, does not hold state, instead defers management to its parent component.
 Good example of decomposing a component into smaller components as we define a `ResultsCell` component here
 * `components/styles/*.css` all of our CSS.
 I've gone through and done the CSS for you so you don't have to worry about styling.
 Feel free to modify the CSS to your liking if you choose
+* `views/Home.js` a simple view component that doesn't take in props or use state.
+Simply renders the home menu with some links
+* `views/Convert.js` a more complex view component that has lots of state and hooks.
+Let's dive into how Convert works:

 TODO (coming 9/15): a deeper look into different parts of the code